cthit/SyncIT/README.md

 # SyncIT

 SyncIT is web app to keep the IT student division's account system [Gamma](https://github.com/cthit/Gamma) synchronized with external services, primarily GSuite and Bitwarden.
 It allows the user (often the IT-manager in the division board) to select what changes to apply from a web-based UI.

 ## Configuration

 The account sources and targets are configured via the web ui and are then stored in the database.
 The application itself requires some environment variables to be set to know where to store the SQLite database and what OpenID Connect provider to use for authentication (designed for Gamma but any should work).

 The OIDC provider is the only guard against unauthorized access to the web UI, so it is important to set this up correctly.
 If the OIDC provider allows a user through, they will be able to run syncs and see potentially sensitive user data.
+The OAuth redirect URI should be set to `https://<your-domain>/signin-oidc`.

 The following environment variables are used and required by the application:

 - `DATABASE_PATH`: Path to the SQLite database.
 Example and default in Docker: `/data/syncit.db`.
 If not set, defaults to `syncit.db` in the working directory.
 - `OIDC__Authority`: URL to the OpenID Connect provider.
 Example for Gamma: `https://auth.chalmers.it`
 - `OIDC__ClientId`: Client ID registered with the OIDC provider.
 - `OIDC__ClientSecret`: Client secret registered with the OIDC provider.

 These settings can also be set in an `appsettings.json` file, but environment variables take precedence.

 The easiest and recommended way to run SyncIT is via Docker.
 See the `docker-compose.yml` file for an example of how to set the environment variables.
 A pre-built image is available on GitHub: `ghcr.io/cthit/syncit:latest`.

 ## Development setup